 You can help

 prevent chickenpox by avoiding close contact with people infected with the

 virus.
-This is particularly important if you have an
+This is even more important if you have a

 children can have serious (though rare) complications from the infection,